 (4) Work with the waiver service coordinator and the provider to identify and secure additional service provider orientation, training and/or continuing education within the provider's scope of practice in order to meet the member's specific needs.

-(5) Shall not direct the provider to act in a manner that is contrary to all relevant MyCare Ohio HCBS waiver program requirements, medicaid rules and regulations, and the provider's policies and procedures.
+(5) Not direct the provider to act in a manner that is contrary to any relevant MyCare Ohio waiver requirements, medicaid rules and regulations, or the provider's policies and procedures.

 (7) Communicate to the waiver service coordinator and/or MyCare Ohio plan care manager any significant changes, as defined in rule 5160-58-01 of the Administrative Code, that may affect the provision of services or result in a need for more or fewer hours of service.

 (8) Sign a complete and accurate timesheet or other documentation, as appropriate, to verify services have been furnished.
 The member shall never approve blank timesheets, or timesheets that have been completed before services have been furnished.
-Verification may be written or electronic at the discretion of the MyCare Ohio plan.
+Verification may be written or electronic at the discretion of the MyCare Ohio plan, unless otherwise required by rule 5160-1-40 of the Administrative Code.

 (9) Participate in the recruitment, selection and dismissal of providers in collaboration with the trans-disciplinary care management team.